aetheryx/thesis/doc/appendix.typ

 direct = 1

 # Whether written file contents should be verified after writes
-# Disabled as this is not relevant to our research
+# Disabled as this is not relevant to this research
 verify = 0

 # Various I/O depth related configuration settings